-Income inequality is one of the defining issues of our times.
-As an increasing number of Ontarians find themselves in precarious work, and we fail to evolve our social safety net accordingly, our economy and society are at risk.
-Even conservative, market-oriented voices are concerned.
-For example, researchers at the International Monetary Fund have found that lower inequality is "robustly correlated with faster and more durable [economic] growth" (Ostry, Berg, and Tsangarides 2014).
+3.03 Even conservative, market-oriented voices are concerned about rising inequality.For example, researchers at the International Monetary Fund have found that lower inequality is "robustly correlated with faster and more durable [economic] growth" (Ostry, Berg, and Tsangarides 2014).
 Canadian economists have warned that inequality threatens social mobility and long-term prosperity (Alexander and Fong 2014).
 The World Economic Forum (2017) cites inequality as a key risk to the global economy, as the growing gap in income shares is leading to political polarization and the fraying of social institutions.

-3.03 The problem has been particularly acute in Ontario.
+- 3.04 The problem has been particularly acute in Ontario.
 From the 1980s to 2010, Ontario experienced the largest percentage change in income inequality of any Canadian province (ICP 2013; Osberg and Sharpe 2011).
-In the time since, there has only been a further "hollowing out" of the economy for the lowest-earning households, with the top half of Ontario families now taking home 81 per cent of all earnings (Block 2017).

-- 3.04 While those at the top of the income scale are taking home an increasingly large share, not enough is being done to help those at the bottom.
-The previous provincial government, along with the federal government, took some incremental steps to address poverty, but according to the latest statistics from Campaign 2000 (2018), 19.5 per cent of children in Ontario, and one in seven families with children, lived in poverty in 2016. - 3.05 The government claimed it would be implementing a policy agenda "for the people," but rather than levelling the playing field, most of the actions taken since the election are only making the things worse.
+In the time since, there has only been a further "hollowing out" of the economy for the lowest-earning households, with the top half of Ontario families now taking home 81 per cent of all earnings (Block 2017). - 3.05 The government claimed it would be implementing a policy agenda "for the people," but rather than levelling the playing field, most of the actions taken since the election are only making the things worse.
 To name just a few examples: - Despite an explicit campaign promise to continue with the project, the government abruptly cancelled the Ontario Basic Income Pilot.
-This not only denied researchers in Ontario and around the world the ability to study a potentially promising social policy initiative (Monsebraaten 2018a), it betrayed the trust and harmed the well-being of the people and communities who were participating in the project (Ingram 2018). - The government cancelled a planned increase to the minimum wage and replaced it with a tax credit, despite the fact that a wage increase would have made recipients better off, and there is no evidence to support the claim that higher minimum wages have reduced employment in Ontario (Crawley 2018a; Crawley 2018b; Herrera 2018). - With Bill 47, the government rolled back crucial new labour standards in areas such as scheduling, equal pay, and paid sick leave that had been implemented after years of careful study and consultation with labour relations experts, employers, and working people.
+This not only denied researchers in Ontario and around the world the ability to study a potentially promising social policy initiative (Monsebraaten 2018a), it betrayed the trust and harmed the well-being of the people and communities who were participating in the project (Ingram 2018). - The government cancelled a planned increase to the minimum wage and replaced it with a tax credit, despite the fact that a wage increase would have made recipients better off, and there is no evidence to support the claim that higher minimum wages have reduced employment in Ontario (Crawley 2018a; Crawley 2018b; Herrera 2018). - With Bill 47, the government rolled back crucial new labour standards in areas such as scheduling, equal pay, and paid sick leave that had been legislated by the previous government after years of careful study and consultation with labour relations experts, employers, and working people.